 The Journal of the Intensive Care Society, first published in September 2000, continues to provide important articles on aspects of critical care medicine.
 The inclusion of regular critically-appraised reviews of topical publications and increased interest of members in submission of original research publications has raised its scientific profile.
-An editorial board supports the work of the co-editors.
+An editorial board supports the work of the co-editors, and the Society has appointed a new Editor-in-Chief, Dr Jonathan Handy.
 The Journal is available both as a paper subscription copy and via the website, with the provision of search facilities.
-It is progressing an application for a prestigious Medline listing and is recognised by search engines such as Google Scholar and Embase.
+It continues to be well regarded as a journal and is recognised by search engines such as Google Scholar and Embase.